vipulnaik/working-drafts/lesswrong/benefits-of-micro-tracking.md

 UPDATE 2024-11-21: These are the practices I settled on:

-* Starting in March 2021 (a little over a month after this post) I have been recording all my food purchases [here](https://github.com/vipulnaik/diet-exercise-health/blob/master/sql/food_purchases.sql).
+* Starting March 2021 (a little over a month after this post) I have been recording all my food purchases [here](https://github.com/vipulnaik/diet-exercise-health/blob/master/sql/food_purchases.sql).
 I also entered nutritional information for most of the foods I purchased, which allows me to do crude calculation of nutrient consumption.

-* Starting in June 2024, I have been recording something that's intermediate between food purchase and consumption: the preparation or opening of food.
+* Starting June 2024, I have been recording something that's intermediate between food purchase and consumption: the preparation or opening of food.
 For a raw vegetable or something like rice or lentils, this corresponds to when I add it to a cooked meal; for a